mdoksa76/sketch_scandal_ai/README.md

 <img width="602" height="676" alt="image" src="https://github.com/user-attachments/assets/9952d31d-5a41-4a40-a617-1217d316bbb6" />

-This is a completely AI created extension, both in terms of code and content.
+This is a completely AI created extension by Copilot AI and ChatGPT, both in terms of code and content.